 - 2 tbsp fish sauce (veggie equivalent is Nam Pla Jey)

 Prep>10mins Cook> 25mins

 - Place all the fish amok paste ingredients into a food processor and blitz.
-You could pound them in a pestle and mortar if you don’t have a gadget to do it for you.
+You could pound them in a pestle and mortar if you don’t have the gadget to do it for you.

-- Heat the oil in a non stick large pan and add the paste.
+- Heat the oil in a non-stick large pan and add the paste.
 Cook for 2 mins until you can really smell the flavours releasing.

 - Add the sugar, fish sauce, kaffir lime leaves, star anise and coconut milk. cook through for a further 5 mins.